What is SBA Form 912, and Do You Need to Complete It?

-How to Answer Criminal History Questions on Form 912
+How Should I Answer Criminal History Questions on Form 912?

-Of course, to start, you should answer questions regarding your criminal history truthfully, even if you don’t think that it’s pertinent to your role as a business owner.
-Any information you provide can be verified, so being dishonest will result in your application being denied.
-According to Form 912, you may also face criminal charges for lying on your application.
+Of course, you should answer questions regarding your criminal history truthfully, even if you don’t think it’s pertinent to your role as a business owner.
+Any personal information you provide can be verified, so being dishonest will result in your loan application being denied.
+According to Form 912, you may also face criminal charges for lying on your loan application.

-If you answer “yes” to any of these questions, you’ll need to provide details including dates, location, fines, sentences, and other information about the crime or criminal charges.
+If you answer “yes” to any of these questions, you’ll need to provide supporting documentation, including the following information about your criminal charges:

-If you have a criminal history, don’t let the Form 912 prevent you from applying for a loan.
-A criminal history in itself won’t automatically disqualify you from SBA loans.
-Of course, answering yes to any questions on Form 912 reduces your chances of qualifying, but your application won’t be automatically denied.
+Don’t let Form 912 prevent you from applying for a loan if you have a criminal history.
+A criminal record won’t automatically disqualify you from SBA loan programs unless you’re presently on probation or parole.
+Of course, answering yes to any questions on Form 912 reduces your chances of qualifying for a loan, but your application won’t be automatically denied.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.